 Subdivision 7.
 Petition; determination.
 If the corporation receives a demand under subdivision 6, it shall, within 60 days after receiving the demand, either pay to the dissenter the amount demanded or agreed to by the dissenter after discussion with the corporation or file in court a petition requesting that the court determine the fair value of the shares, plus interest.
 The petition shall be filed in the county in which the registered office of the corporation is located, except that a surviving foreign corporation that receives a demand relating to the shares of a constituent domestic corporation shall file the petition in the county in this state in which the last registered office of the constituent corporation was located.
 The petition shall name as parties all dissenters who have demanded payment under subdivision 6 and who have not reached agreement with the corporation.
 The corporation shall, after filing the petition, serve all parties with a summons and copy of the petition under the Rules of Civil Procedure.
 Nonresidents of this state may be served by registered or certified mail or by publication as provided by law.
 Except as otherwise provided, the Rules of Civil Procedure apply to this proceeding.
 The jurisdiction of the court is plenary and exclusive.
 The court may appoint appraisers, with powers and authorities the court deems proper, to receive evidence on and recommend the amount of the fair value of the shares.
-The court shall determine whether the shareholder or shareholders in question have fully complied with the requirements of this section, and shall determine the fair value of the shares, taking into account any and all factors the court finds relevant, computed by any method or combination of methods that the court, in its discretion, sees fit to use, whether or not used by the corporation or by a dissenter.
+The court shall determine whether the shareholder or shareholders in question have fully complied with the requirements of this section, and shall determine the fair value of the shares fit use, whether or not used by the corporation or by a dissenter.
 The fair value of the shares as determined by the court is binding on all shareholders, wherever located.
 A dissenter is entitled to judgment in cash for the amount by which the fair value of the shares as determined by the court, plus interest, exceeds the amount, if any, remitted under subdivision 5, but shall not be liable to the corporation for the amount, if any, by which the amount, if any, remitted to the dissenter under subdivision 5 exceeds the fair value of the shares as determined by the court, plus interest.